-One word of caution: Don’t use instant grits (too fine and mushy); quick grits are acceptable and still have some texture, but if you have more time to stir, regular stone-ground grits are even better.
+One word of caution: Don’t use instant grits (too fine and mushy).
+Quick grits are acceptable and still have some texture, but if you have more time to stir, regular stone-ground grits are even better.

-This crowd-pleasing grits casserole is still creamy, but a bit firmer than the usual porridge-style dish.
-They’re mixed with milk, hot sauce, eggs, and plenty of sharp cheddar before being baked for 45 minutes (which gives you time to get the rest of dinner finished).
-They go with lots of things, from crisp bacon at brunch to baby back ribs at a BBQ.
-Get our Baked Cheese Grits recipe.
+Here, the little cornmeal pieces are mixed with milk, hot sauce, eggs, and plenty of sharp cheddar before being baked for 45 minutes (which gives you time to get the rest of dinner finished).
+They go with everything from crisp bacon at brunch to baby back ribs at a barbecue.

-With shredded Jack cheese (substitute aged cheddar, gouda, or manchego for a similar sharp, nutty flavor if need be), and a ton of chopped scallions, these are fantastic party food, but easy enough to whip up on any weeknight.
-We particularly like them with a pot roast, but paired with a green salad they’re a great light meal.
-Get our Jack Cheese and Grits Souffle recipe.
+With shredded Jack cheese (substitute aged cheddar, gouda, or manchego for a similar sharp, nutty flavor if need be), and a ton of chopped scallions, it’s a fantastic party food, but easy enough to whip up on any weeknight.
+We particularly like it with a pot roast, but paired with a green salad it’s a great light meal.

-This one from Maxie’s Supper Club (which, full disclosure, is in New York), uses spicy Tasso ham, curry powder, cumin, and cayenne, and several other unexpected ingredients for an original and tongue-tingling take on grits that you haven’t tried before.
+This one from Maxie’s Supper Club (which, full disclosure, is in New York), uses spicy Tasso ham, curry powder, cumin, cayenne, and several other unexpected ingredients for a tongue-tingling take on grits you haven’t tried before.
 Top it off with andouille sausage for even more meaty kick.
-Get our Shrimp and Grits recipe.

-While most grits are made creamy with plenty of dairy, this recipe uses the juice from the fresh corn to thicken and enrich the mixture.
+While most grits are made creamy with plenty of dairy, this recipe uses the starchy liquid from the fresh corn to thicken and enrich the mixture.
 If you leave out the shrimp and the little bit of prosciutto that’s there for extra flavor, it’s actually vegan.
-Get our Shrimp and Fresh Corn Grits recipe.